deepmodeling/rid-kit/README.md

 export BOHRIUM_PASSWORD="<bohrium-password>"
 export BOHRIUM_PROJECT_ID="<bohrium-project-id>"
 ```
+A convenient way is to put these lines in a bash script such as `env.sh`, and then execute command `source env.sh`.

 **Note** that the "bohrium-project-id" is the specific ID related to your own Bohrium account, which can be created in [Bohrium Project](https://bohrium.dp.tech/projects) after login into your own account.
 You can create multiple project IDs for your account.